Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning: m : faster and better inference of reasoning LLMs

 \subsection{Results}

 \paragraph{Sample-size ($k$).} We start by examining different methods across benchmarks for a fixed sample size $k$.
-Results aggregated across benchmarks are presented in~\Cref{fig:agg_k}, and detailed results per benchmark can be seen at~\Cref{app:all_data}.
+Results aggregated across math benchmarks are presented in~\Cref{fig:agg_k}, while \cref{fig:gpqa_k} in \cref{app:gpqa} presents GPQA-D results, and detailed results per benchmark can be seen at~\Cref{app:all_data}.
 We observe that, generally, all methods improve with larger sample sizes, indicating that increased generations per question enhance performance.
-This trend is somewhat expected for the oracle~(pass@$k$) and majority$@k$ methods but surprising for our method, as it means that even when a large amount of generations is used, the shorter thinking ones are more likely to be correct.
+This trend is somewhat expected for the oracle~(pass@$k$) and majority@$k$ methods but surprising for our method, as it means that even when a large amount of generations is used, the shorter thinking ones are more likely to be correct.
 The only exception is QwQ-$32$B (\cref{fig:qwq_k}), which shows a small of decline when considering larger sample sizes with the \methodm{1} method.

-When comparing \methodm{1} to majority$@k$, the former outperforms at smaller sample sizes, but is outperformed by the latter in two out of three models when the sample size increases.
+When comparing \methodm{1} to majority@$k$, the former outperforms at smaller sample sizes, but is outperformed by the latter in three out of four models when the sample size increases.
 Meanwhile, the \methodm{3} method demonstrates superior performance, dominating across nearly all models and sample sizes.
+Notably, for the R$1$-$670$B model, \methodm{3} exhibits performance nearly on par with the oracle across all sample sizes.
 We next analyze how this performance advantage translates into efficiency benefits.

-\paragraph{Thinking-compute.} The aggregated performance results, evaluated with respect to thinking compute, are presented in \Cref{fig:agg_compute} (per-benchmark results provided in \cref{app:all_data}).
+\paragraph{Thinking-compute.} The aggregated performance results for math benchmarks, evaluated with respect to thinking compute, are presented in \cref{fig:agg_compute} (per-benchmark results provided in \cref{app:all_data}), while the GPQA-D respective results are presented in \cref{fig:gpqa_compute} in \cref{app:gpqa}.
 We again observe that the \methodm{1} method outperforms majority$@k$ at lower compute budgets.
 Notably, for LN-Super-$49$B (\cref{fig:nvidia_compute}), the \methodm{1} method surpasses majority$@k$ across all compute budgets.
 For instance, \methodm{1} achieves $57\%$ accuracy with approximately $60\%$ of the compute budget used by majority@$k$ to achieve the same accuracy.
-For R$1$-$32$B and QwQ-$32$B models, the \methodm{1} method exceeds majority$@k$ up to compute budgets of $45$k and $60$k total thinking tokens, respectively, but is underperformed by it on larger compute budgets.
+For R$1$-$32$B, QwQ-$32$B and R$1$-$670$B models, the \methodm{1} method exceeds majority$@k$ up to compute budgets of $45$k, $60$k and $100$k total thinking tokens, respectively, but is underperformed by it on larger compute budgets.